Lawliet1701/mcp-sitecore-server/README.md

     - [x] `indexing-remove-search-index-item-by-id`: removes the item with the specified ID from the search index
     - [x] `indexing-remove-search-index-item-by-path`: removes the item with the specified path from the search index
     - [ ] ~~`indexing-initialize-item`: initializes items with the PowerShell automatic properties for each field.~~ Skipped, no value for MCP server.
+  - [x] Common
+    - [x] `common-get-database`: returns information about Sitecore databases
+    - [x] `common-get-cache`: returns information about Sitecore caches
+    - [x] `common-get-item-template-by-id`: returns template information for a Sitecore item by ID
+    - [x] `common-get-item-template-by-path`: returns template information for a Sitecore item by path
+    - [x] `common-get-item-reference-by-id`: returns item references (where it is used) for a Sitecore item by ID
+    - [x] `common-get-item-reference-by-path`: returns item references (where it is used) for a Sitecore item by path
+    - [x] `common-get-item-referrer-by-id`: returns items referring to a Sitecore item by ID (which items reference it)
+    - [x] `common-get-item-referrer-by-path`: returns items referring to a Sitecore item by path (which items reference it)

 - [ ] Sitecore CLI